 “Forgive all our sins

 that we may offer the fruit of our lips.” — Hosea 14:2

 Jews around the world are observing the most holy time on the Jewish calendar, the High Holy Days.
 Beginning with Rosh Hashanah, the Jewish New Year, and ending ten days later with Yom Kippur, the Day of Atonement, this season is marked by intense reflection and repentance.
 This is one of 18 devotions focused on this holy season, exploring its meaning and the many lessons we can learn from this biblically mandated observance.
 To learn more, download our free study on the shofar, ram’s horn, that ushers in this holy season.

-The Sabbath tomorrow has a special name due to its placement between the holy days of Rosh Hashanah and Yom Kippur.
-Appropriately, this Sabbath is called Shabbat Shuva, which means "Sabbath of Return," echoing the first verse of this week's Haftorah reading: "Take words with you and return to the LORD."
+The Sabbath, which begins at sundown today, has a special name due to its placement between the holy days of Rosh Hashanah and Yom Kippur.
+Appropriately, this Sabbath is called Shabbat Shuva, which means “Sabbath of Return,” echoing the words of our verse from the book of Hosea: “Take words with you and return to the LORD.”

 But, wait – haven’t we been here before?
 Wasn’t it just last year that we confessed all our sins to God and resolved not to repeat them?
 Yet here we stand and we have to repent for many of those same sins all over again!
 What’s the point?
 Don’t we and God all know that we are bound to stumble and fall again this year?